 Down pillows are made mainly from the posterior area of geese feathers.
 If you want a fluffy pillow, go for one with at least 75% down inside.
 King size down pillows add that luxury feels to high-quality king-size mattresses.

 If you want a bouncy pillow that offers firm support, then go for a latex pillow.
 They are very durable and do well in small sizes.
+Latex pillows are also very likely to remain cool during the night, making them a perfect solution for hot sleepers.
+At the same time, such pillows can be expensive.

 - Down alternative